terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `true`

-If hidden/dot files are enabled, determines if they will be shown in the directory listing.
-This includes .swshtaccess files.
+If hidden/dot files are enabled, determines if they will additionally be shown in the directory listing.
+This includes `.swshtaccess` files.

 ### Enable .swshtaccess configuration files